anthonybar/cautious-enigma/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+    The user interface will be text based.
+The opening screen will present the user with options to view transactions along with the current weekly total left.
+There will also be option to add more transactions and delete unneeded transactions.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.